Rolling Hills Casino goes high tech with working robots

 Rock & Brews hostess Nicole Eddy said she has enjoyed having the two robots at the restaurant.

-“They not only transport food from the kitchen to the front desk and move bussed dishes from tables to the kitchen, they also can be programed to dance and sing songs, including happy birthday, to our customers.
-The kids especially enjoy this,” she added.
+“They not only transport food from the kitchen to the front desk and move bussed dishes from tables to the kitchen, they also can be programmed to dance and sing songs, including happy birthday, to our customers.
+The kids especially enjoy this,” she said.

 Except for singing songs when requested through their touch screens, the only other interaction the robots provide to diners is to display menu specials and deals.